curl/everything-curl/internals/caches.md

 load and parse a *CA store* to use for verifying the certificate presented by the remote server.
-The CA store cache keeps the parsed CA store in memory for a period of time (default is 24 hours) so that subsequent handshakes are done much faster by avoiding having to reparse this potentially large data amount.
+The CA store cache keeps the parsed CA store in memory for a period of time (default is 24 hours) so that subsequent handshakes are done much faster by avoiding having to re-parse this potentially large data amount.
 This cache exists in memory only.
 Added in 7.87.0.

 ## HSTS